OpenCAXPlus/OpenCAXPlus/README.md

 For integerate all OpenCAXPlus projects and create an installer for user to use.
 For creating SDK landing page and user manual.

+## Dev environment

 ## For SDK developer

+The logging library (spdlog) does not work with intel oneapi (classic) on mac, so you are expected to see different logging style for mac+intel vs other OS compiler combinations.

 ## For SDK user